YitengDang/MultiCellSim/README.md

 #### Help
 * **Documentation**.
 Opens the GitHub page for the app.

+### Additional options
+There are a number of additional options for modifying aspects of the simulations we shall discuss below.
+These correspond to extensions of the original model that can be studied to see how findings change as a number of model assumptions is altered.
+The details of the implementation can be found in Dang et al., 2019.

-### Randomizing cell positions
+#### Randomizing cell positions (Panel E)
-An additional feature of the app is the ability to randomize the positions of the cell, such that they do not sit perfectly on top of a regular hexagonal lattice.
-To do this, we utilized a Monte Carlo algorithm from the study of hard spheres in statistical physics to randomize the cell locations (details will be provided in upcoming paper).
+The first extended option is to randomize the positions of the cell, such that they do not sit perfectly on top of a regular hexagonal lattice.
+To do this, we utilized a Monte Carlo algorithm from the study of hard spheres in statistical physics to randomize the cell locations.
 The "degree of randomness" is determined by the number of Monte Carlo steps you let the algorithm run for.
 Generally, we do not recommend going to too high numbers or the algorithm might not finish in any reasonable time.
 In addition, the user can tune the size of the cells, which has an actual effect on the dynamics rather than being for display purposes only.
 If the size of the cells becomes large, the user should limit the number of Monte Carlo steps to take.

+#### Moving cells (Panel F)
+We can also let the cell move dynamically over time, so that each cell moves to a slightly different position at each time step.
+We implement cell motility by simultaneously updating all cell positions using random walk statistics at each time step, with the constraint that areas of the cells cannot overlap.
+The motility of the cells is controlled by a parameter Sigma_D, which can be tuned to let the cells move around more or move around less.

+#### Logic gate (Panel G)
+The two signals that a cell perceives can be integrated into a single response in different ways.
+For binary cells, the response of two binary input signals (specifying whether each sensed concentration is above or below the corresponding threshold) is a single binary variable, so the signal integration can be described by a single logic gate.
+Here, we consider the AND gate (both signals have to match a given criterion) and the OR gate (at least one of the signals has to match a criterion).

-### Message box
+### Message box (Panel J)
-Panel H displays messages to guide the user during the simulation.
+The message box displays messages to guide the user during the simulation.
 In particular, if certain steps take a long time the app might temporarily freeze, but the message box should display the task which is causing the slowdown.

 ---